heyayush87/Netflix-GPT/README.md

-🚀"Development and Deployment of Netflix-GPT App" 🚀
+🚀 Development and Deployment of Netflix-GPT App 🚀

 1.Configured Create React App with TailwindCSS for styling.